-Progress in cancer treatment results from researching new procedures and drugs through clinical trials.
-If you are thinking about participating in a clinical trial, you may feel nervous or unsure.
+Clinical trials are how researchers find better ways to treat cancer.
+If you are thinking about joining a clinical trial, you may feel nervous or unsure.
 This is normal.
-But the more you know about what’s involved and what to expect, the more comfortable you’ll be about your decision.
-This fact sheet answers some common questions about clinical trials.
+But the more you know about what to expect, the more comfortable you’ll be about your decision.
+This fact sheet will cover the following:

-A clinical trial is a research study that evaluates a new treatment.
-Clinical trials are tests to see how much better a new treatment works than the current one, in hopes of setting a new standard for care.
-In many cases, the new treatment has already shown promise of being an improvement over the standard treatment.
+Clinical trials are tests to see how much better a new treatment works than the current standard.
 People in clinical trials are among the first to receive new treatments and are closely monitored by doctors and other researchers.

 How Do I Know If a Clinical Trial Is Right For Me?